chris1984/downstream-fog-testing/README.md

 override_fog: Put true if you want to test a specfic version of fog-vsphere than on the machine
 ptable_id: Partition Table ID
 revert_vm: Put true if you want to revert the VM snapshot after testing
-rhv_ca: Path to the RHV CA
-rhv_cluster: Cluster name in RHV
+vmw_cluster: Cluster name in VMware
-rhv_password: Password for RHV
+vmw_password: Password for VMware
-rhv_snapshotid: Snapshot ID for VM
-rhv_url: URL to RHV
+vmw_hostname: URL to VMware
-rhv_username: Username for RHV
+vmw_username: Username for VMware
 sat_domain: Domain setup in Satellite to append to short name host during creation
 test_fog_version: Version of fog-vsphere you want to test and download.
 IE 2.5.0
 test_pr: Put true if running in PR test mode.